sinequa/plugins/EngineBenchmark/README.md

 # <a name="installation_steps"></a> Installation steps

 1. Copy the form override "*command.EngineBenchmark.xml*" to your *&lt;sinequa_data&gt;/form-overrides* folder
-2. Copy the "*EngineBenchmark*" plugin folder to your *&lt;sinequa_data&gt;/plugins* fodler
+1. Copy the "*EngineBenchmark*" plugin folder to your *&lt;sinequa_data&gt;/plugins* fodler
-3. Add a new environement variable "*SystemXmlLinqDll*" that must point to the "*System.Xml.Linq.dll*".
-This DLL can be found in *C:\Program Files (x86)\Reference Assemblies\Microsoft\Framework\.NETFramework\v&lt;.NetVersion&gt;\\* folder where *&lt;.NetVersion&gt;* is the version of the .Net Framework.
+1. Add a new environement variable "*SystemXmlLinqDll*" that must point to the "*System.Xml.Linq.dll*".
+This DLL can be found in *C:/Windows/Microsoft.NET/Framework/&lt;.NetVersion&gt;/* folder where *&lt;.NetVersion&gt;* is the version of the .Net Framework.
-4. Perform a "refresh configuration" in "global options"
+1. Perform a "refresh configuration" in "global options"
-5. Build the "EngineBenchmark" plugin
+1. Build the "EngineBenchmark" plugin.
+Note: If the plugin fail to complie try the following:
+    1. Make sure the plugin "Debug build" is disabled (advanced section of the plugin)
+    1. Copy the "System.Xml.Linq.dll" into the "sinequa/website/bin" folder
+    1. Build the plugin

 # <a name="configuration"></a> Configuration